markNZed/processism-react-three/storyboard.md

 The modeling relation diagram is deceptively simple, and it's important to note that the process of finding the encoding and decoding functors is not elaborated here.
 We will expand upon this point in a later scene.

 Additionally, it’s important to recognize that the model is a formal model that correlates efficient causation in the system with logical implication in the model.
-This description aligns with the algorithmic formalisms that are often sought in the natural sciences.
+This description assumes the model is a formalisms like those sought in the natural sciences.

 # 37. Scene: Impredicativity
 ## 37.1.
 Objective
 This could be explored more explicitly as self-referential processes within the system, where entities or processes refer back to themselves.
 ## 37.2.
 Animation
 Visualize an entity where its output continuously becomes its own input, creating a self-referential loop.
 This can be represented by an arrow looping back on itself or an entity feeding into its own creation.
-Then, illustrate this further by showing an organism that, through a process, generates a component of itself that is necessary for its own repair.
+Then, illustrate this further by showing a system that, through a process, generates a component of itself that is necessary for its own repair.
 Highlight how this self-referential cycle is more complex than a typical feedback loop and involves the concept of impredicativity.
 ## 37.3.
 Narration
 In relational biology, the modeling relation helps clarify the role of models in understanding complex systems.
 A model is pure syntax — a formal description that requires a decoding process to translate it into meaningful predictions about the system it represents.

 Relational biology focuses particularly on living systems, where we encounter the limits of traditional models.
 Unlike machines, all living systems have a fundamental ability to repair themselves.
 This ability to self-repair is a critical difference between living organisms and the machines we can build.
-Despite advances in science, creating a system that can repair itself remains beyond our reach — we cannot create a truly living system.
+Despite advances in science, creating a system that can repair itself remains beyond our reach — we cannot create a living system.
 However, we can use the mathematics of relational biology to describe such systems through a formal model.

-This formal model uses the concept of impredicativity to describe the relationships that enable self-repair.
+Theis formal model of a living systemuses the concept of impredicativity to describe the relationships that allow for self-repair.
 Impredicativity is similar to self-referencing but involves a unique dynamic, where a system or process refers to itself in a way that can seem paradoxical.
 Specifically, impredicativity describes a situation where a system anticipates its own state and uses this prediction to create a component of itself.

 For example, consider an organism's repair mechanism.
 This mechanism does not simply reference the organism; it actively participates in creating a part of the organism necessary for its survival.
 In this sense, the process of the repair mechanism is itself generated by a process that includes the component that will eventually fail.
-This cycle of creation and anticipation is what makes impredicativity distinct and more complex than a simple self-referencing feedback loop.
+This cycle of anticipation and creation is what makes impredicativity distinct and more complex than a self-referencing feedback loop.

 In terms of Aristotle’s causes, we can see final causation at work, where the organism anticipates its own failure.
 We also observe a unique cycle of efficient causation, where the process that generates a component is itself generated by a process that involves that very component.
 This dynamic, self-referential process is formally described as impredicative.